nrjudson/FotoPop/README.md

 # FotoPop

 FotoPop is a free application to help students learn basic language.
 FotoPop focuses on visual learning by showing images and asking students to write down what they see.

+Open it as a MonoGame project in Visual Studio.

+Distributed under the MIT License.